OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/12 November 2016.md

 ---

-## Technology and Artificial Intelligence

-- No specific content under this section in this session.

----

-## Contact and Alien Interactions

-- No specific content under this section in this session.

----

 ## Spiritual Practices & Ritual

-- **Black magic** and ritual practices, such as "**Spirit Cooking**", are connected to Hillary Clinton and her associates
 - Similar **occult practices** were observed in other political contexts, such as South Korea
 - **Reiki symbols**, especially **An-nu-ki**, can be used for energetic healing and spiritual protection

----

-## Genetics and Ancestry

-- No specific content under this section in this session.

----

-## Religious and Historical Preservation

-- No specific content under this section in this session.

----

-## Historical Insights

-- No specific content under this section in this session.

 ---